Build a strong identity foundation that uses your existing on-premises Active Directory

 By extending your existing Active Directory to AWS, you can continue to use your existing Active Directory user credentials and group policies to manage your Microsoft Windows Server servers, whether those servers are running on-premises or on AWS, and extend these capabilities to authenticate and authorize access to the AWS Management Console and third-party applications.

-This post covers networking requirements and connectivity setup to enable network connectivity to your on-premises AD; the approach to extending your AD to AWS; integrating AWS Single Sign-On with your AD; and joining Amazon Elastic Compute Cloud (Amazon EC2) instances to AD.
+This post covers networking requirements and connectivity setup to enable network connectivity to your on-premises AD; the approach to extending your AD to AWS; integrating AWS IAM Identity Center with your AD; and joining Amazon Elastic Compute Cloud (Amazon EC2) instances to AD.
 As part of the setup, you will add additional domain controllers running on Amazon EC2 instances to your existing AD, for availability and latency reasons.
 You will also build a resource forest to enable your existing AD identities to access AD-integrated AWS services and resources.
 This enables you to have a highly available single identity source as the source of truth for your user authentication.

 Networking prerequisites to extend your Active Directory to AWS